home-assistant/home-assistant.io/source/_integrations/water_heater.mqtt.markdown

   required: false
   type: string
 max_temp:
   description: Maximum set point available.
+The default value depends on the temperature unit, and will be 60°C or 140°F.
   type: float
   required: false
-  default: 43.3
 min_temp:
   description: Minimum set point available.
+The default value depends on the temperature unit, and will be 43.3°C or 110°F.
   type: float
   required: false
-  default: 60
 mode_command_template:
   description: A template to render the value sent to the `mode_command_topic` with.
   required: false